This post may contain affiliate links. See our affiliate disclaimer here.

 iOverlander is another popular app for finding RV boondocking campsites.
 Like Campendium, iOverlander’s database includes traditional campgrounds as well as dry camping and boondocking spots.
 The app also includes the location of key resources for RV dwellers, including laundromats, dump stations and water fills.

 To find places to boondock in the iOverlander app, filter the results to only show “wild camping” and “informal campsites.”
-The user-generated reviews include photographs and details on the campsite, including accessibility and cell service.
+The user-generated reviews include photographs and details on the site, including accessibility and cell service.

 iOverlander is a nonprofit that is run by volunteers.
 Its services are completely free to use, but they do accept donations to help fund the website and app.